j-webtek/LLM-Learning/README.md

 - [A Hackers' Guide to Language Models](https://www.youtube.com/watch?v=jkrNMKz9pWU&ab_channel=JeremyHoward) - Jeremy Howard covers foundational concepts, evaluations of GPT-4, and practical applications of modern language models.
 - [Spotify’s AI Voice Translation Pilot Means Your Favorite Podcasters Might Be Heard in Your Native Language](https://newsroom.spotify.com/2023-09-25/ai-voice-translation-pilot-lex-fridman-dax-shepard-steven-bartlett/) - Spotify pilots a new feature using AI to translate podcasts while retaining the original speaker's voice and style.

-### 📈 Research & Innovations

-- [MuZero: Mastering Go, chess, shogi and Atari without rules](https://www.deepmind.com/blog/muzero-mastering-go-chess-shogi-and-atari-without-rules): DeepMind's MuZero represents a significant advancement in AI, mastering games like Go, chess, shogi, and Atari without being pre-informed of the rules, showcasing its capability to strategize in unknown environments.
-Going beyond previous AI models, MuZero learns only the vital aspects of its environment and combines this with a look-ahead tree search, setting new performance standards while potentially leading to applications in real-world scenarios where rules are undefined.
-- [Anand Katti](https://www.linkedin.com/posts/anand-katti-4278637_ai-genai-llm-activity-7097479600368160768-jNzj/) - LLMOps enhances the MLOps framework by introducing LLM-specific tasks.
-- [An Introduction to LLMOps: Operationalizing and Managing Large Language Models using Azure ML](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/an-introduction-to-llmops-operationalizing-and-managing-large/ba-p/3910996) - Large language models (LLMs) like GPT-4 have transformed natural language processing with their superior performance, but their real-world deployment requires a systematic approach called LLMOps.
-- [GPT-4V (ision) System Card](https://cdn.openai.com/papers/GPTV_System_Card.pdf) - GPT-4 with Vision (GPT-4V) combines text and image processing, expanding the impact of language-only systems.
-- [Our Humble Attempt at “How Much Data Is Needed to Fine-Tune”](https://barryzhang.substack.com/p/our-humble-attempt-at-fine-tuning) - Researchers experiment with the OpenAI fine-tuning API, revealing that GPT-3.5 can achieve near GPT-4 performance in specialized tasks.
-- [Falcon 180B: Can It Run on Your Computer?](https://kaitchup.substack.com/p/falcon-180b-can-it-run-on-your-computer) - The Technology Innovation Institute (TII) introduces Falcon 180B, a massive 180 billion parameter model, emphasizing its memory requirements.

 ---